Learn how to make this hygge-inspired home and love 3D layered paper craft home decor!

 This is what the Paper Craft Home Decor SVG cut files look like in Design Space when you import them to Cricut Design Space.

-All three designs are sized to fit perfectly in these 12" x 12" shadow boxes.
+All four designs are sized to fit perfectly in these 12" x 12" shadow boxes.
 If you are using a different shadow box, make sure to measure the inside of the display area to ensure your design shows as intended.

 TIP: To change the size, click on the design on the canvas and then click and drag the arrows on the bottom right side until everything is the size you want.
 You can also change the measurements in the size fields at the top of the canvas.
-In order to maintain the correct proportions, make sure the padlock on the lower left remains locked, otherwise the image will become distorted.
+In order to maintain the correct proportions, make sure the padlock remains locked, otherwise the image will become distorted.

 STEP 2: CUT THE LAYERED HOME OR LOVE DESIGNS